FlineDev/FreemiumKit-Docs/Sources/FreemiumKit/FreemiumKit.docc/FAQ/FAQ-MigrateFromRevenueCat.md

 3. Our `PaidStatusView` is a special view that we pepared for use in places where you want to simply indicate the current paid status of the user.
 This is a common need in the settings screen of an app and usually inside a `Form` or `List` view.
 We recommend adding it if you don't have such a place yet as this serves also as a reminder for Free users that you have paid features they might be interested in.

+If you need global access to the current user's purchase status, you can call `FreemiumKit.shared.purchasedTier` from anywhwere in your app (e.g. in your models).

 Make sure your project builds before moving on to the next step.

 ### Step 4: Remove the RevenueCat SDK integration (5 min)